reyestech/Splunk-Web-Site-Defacement/README.md

 - You can look online for Coldplay songs that have only six characters.
 - We found 37 songs, in total, that James could have used. `Pictures 3.0`
 - We can cross-check from our index in Splunk and filter for passwords for the number of characters and length.
 - We can use the pipe or "|" to insert the passwords we think could work.
 Rinse and repeat until you have searched through all the songs.
-- Use "| where userpassword in" ("insert_1", "insert_1", "insert_1", "insert_1"")
+Use "| where userpassword in" ("insert_1", "insert_1", "insert_1", "insert_1"")
 - Enter Search: index="botsv1" sourcetype=" stream:http" http_method=POST dest_ip="192.168.250.70" form_data=*username*passwd* | rex field=form_data "passwd=(?<userpassword>\w+)" | eval pwlen=len(userpassword) | search pwlen=6 | where userpassword in ("clocks", "oceans", "sparks", "shiver", "yellow") | table userpassword

+Goal: Identify a 6-character password used during the brute-force.
 **SPL**
 ```
 index=botsv1 sourcetype=stream:http dest_ip=192.168.250.70 http_method=POST form_data=*username*passwd*